joshaw/CompSci/Notes/SoftwareWorkshopRevision.markdown

 - Do not have immediate objects
 - Only instantiated via subclasses.

+#### Abstract Methods
+- Abstract classes can have abstract methods.
+- Methods which have no body, just a declaration
+- These must be written in the corresponding (concrete) subclasses

+#### Interfaces
+- Allows methods to be defined such that they have to be implemented in any classes which `implements` the interface.
+- Gives a means by which all classes which are related in some way have to have one or several methods with the same name and the same arguements so that the particular way that the method was written does not matter, but it can be guaranteed that they will behave in the same way.
+- Have to specify
+	- return type
+	- name of the method
+	- arguements.

+#### Abstract Classes vs Interfaces
+- Abstract Classes = **AC**
+- Interfaces = **If**
+- AC's can contain fields that are not static and final and they can contain implemented methods.
+- These AB's are similar to interfaces, but they also provide a partial implementation, it is the job of the subclasses to complete the implementation
+- If an AC only contains abstract methds, it should be an If
+- Multiple interfaces can be implemented by classes anywhere in the class hierarchy, whether or not they are related to one another.

 ### Packages
 - Collection of java classes that are related and so belong together.
 - `import` statements make packages available to a program

 ## Polymorphism
+- Allows writing multiple methods with the same name but with different types of invocation.
+	- eg `multiply(3, 20)` and `multiply(3, 5, 4)`

+## Recursion